YLiu95/LLM/README.md

 ### installation flow:
 NVIDIA Driver >=452.39 -> visual studio 2019 -> CUDA 11.8 -> cuDNN 8.6 -> tensorflow-2.13.0

+### version checking:
+The version of the CUDA Toolkit can be checked by running `nvcc -V` in a Command Prompt window.

 ### installation guides
 Tensorflow guide: